 These two—and many other academics—lay the foundation for building a retirement portfolio.
 The following will be a non-technical discussion on how you can practically follow their research.

-Your stock to bond ratio is the first decision you must make when choosing investments for your portfolio.
-This is the most important decision when it comes to the risk and return of your investments.
+Your stock to bond ratio is the first decision you must make when choosing investments for your portfolio, and has the biggest impact on the risk and return of your investments.

-In retirement this is especially important because you want both as much safety as possible while still growing the portfolio.
+In retirement, this is especially important because you want as much safety as possible while still growing the portfolio.